1. What are Fixed Maturity Plans (FMPs)?

-The fund house comes up with a New Fund Offer (NFO) for a specific duration.
-NFO will have an opening date and a closing date.
+The fund house comes up with a New Fund Offer (NFO) which will have an opening date and a closing date.
 You may invest in the NFO only during these days.
-Upon expiry of the closing date, the offer to invest ceases to exist.
+After the closing date, the offer to invest ceases to exist.